khan5ula/music_umlaut_converter/README.md

 # Umlaut converter

-This is a little utility thingy I use to clean my .mp3/flac/etc. media files from umlauts (ä's and ä's) before transferring them to my digital audio player, which, unfortunately, does not support such characters.
+This is a little utility thingy I use to clean my .mp3/flac/etc. media files from umlauts (ä's and ö's) before transferring them to my digital audio player, which, unfortunately, does not support such characters.

 ## Usage